Degree: Ed.D., Harvard University, (2009); M.A., Tufts University, (2000); M.Phil., University of Cape Town, (2000)

 Learning for All: Improving Access to a Meaningful Education Globally

 This study aims to identify and test promising local and global levers to improve literacy and civic engagement for all students.
-The project is comparative, with sites in Peru, Colombia, and Botswana and includes partnerships with Ministries of Education, local universities, and research institutes in the three sites.
-Funded by the Harvard Graduate School of Education Deans Venture Fund.
-Investigators: Felipe Barrera-Osorio, Sarah Dryden-Peterson, and Paola Uccelli.
+The project is comparative, with sites in Peru, Colombia, Botswana, and Brazil and includes partnerships with Ministries of Education and universities.
+Funded by the Harvard Graduate School of Education Deans Venture Fund, the Weatherhead Center for International Affairs, the Harvard Center for African Studies, and the Lemann Brazil Research Fund at Harvard University.
+Co-Investigators: Felipe Barrera-Osorio, Sarah Dryden-Peterson, and Paola Uccelli.

-Transnationalism in Refugee Education: Academic E-Mentoring in the Somali Diaspora
+Transnationalism in Refugee Education: Harnessing Resources through Diaspora

 This study examines the ways in which Somali refugee students in refugee camps and Somali Diaspora outside of refugee camps build and sustain relationships, and the benefits they draw from these relationships, particularly related to education.
 Data include in-depth interviews with young people in the Dadaab refugee camps in Kenya and an online survey of Somali Diaspora.
 Funded by the Weatherhead Center for International Affairs Grant for Faculty Research.
 Principal Investigator: Sarah Dryden-Peterson.

 Development and Implementation of Refugee Education Strategies